faerber-lab/RAGentA/README.md

 This project is licensed under the BSD 2-Clause License - see the LICENSE file for details.

 ## Acknowledgments and Inspiration
-RAGent draws inspiration from the MAIN-RAG framework (Multi-Agent Filtering Retrieval-Augmented Generation) introduced by Chang et al. in their paper [MAIN-RAG: Multi-Agent Filtering Retrieval-Augmented Generation](https://arxiv.org/abs/2501.00332).
-While RAGent follows a similar multi-agent architecture approach for the first three agents, our implementation is independently developed and significantly extends the original concept through:
+RAGentA draws inspiration from the MAIN-RAG framework (Multi-Agent Filtering Retrieval-Augmented Generation) introduced by Chang et al. in their paper [MAIN-RAG: Multi-Agent Filtering Retrieval-Augmented Generation](https://arxiv.org/abs/2501.00332).
+While RAGentA follows a similar multi-agent architecture approach for the first three agents, our implementation is independently developed and significantly extends the original concept through:
-1. **Hybrid Retrieval System**: RAGent implements an advanced hybrid retrieval approach that combines semantic (dense) and keyword (sparse) search with configurable weighting (α parameter) to improve document relevance
+1. **Hybrid Retrieval System**: RAGentA implements an advanced hybrid retrieval approach that combines semantic (dense) and keyword (sparse) search with configurable weighting (α parameter) to improve document relevance
 2. **Enhanced Agent-3**: Our implementation includes explicit citation tracking capabilities to improve answer transparency and traceability
-3. **Additional Agent-4 (Claim Judge)**: RAGent introduces a fourth agent that performs claim-by-claim analysis to identify gaps in knowledge and generate targeted follow-up questions
+3. **Additional Agent-4 (Claim Judge)**: RAGentA introduces a fourth agent that performs claim-by-claim analysis to identify gaps in knowledge and generate targeted follow-up questions
-4. **Follow-up Processing**: RAGent can retrieve additional information for unanswered aspects of questions through a novel follow-up question generation system
+4. **Follow-up Processing**: RAGentA can retrieve additional information for unanswered aspects of questions through a novel follow-up question generation system

-Please cite both the original MAIN-RAG paper and RAGent in any work that uses this code:
+Please cite both the original MAIN-RAG paper and RAGentA in any work that uses this code:
 ```
 @article{chang2025mainrag,
   title={MAIN-RAG: Multi-Agent Filtering Retrieval-Augmented Generation},